-A 2018 study examining the cost factors in MAR note that "aquifer storage is relatively cheap to operate and there is little evaporative loss."
-Aquifer recharge is relatively inexpensive compared to many other alternative supplies, but this is dependant on the recharge method and source of water selected.
-In the GMS, pilots in Vietnam have indicated that MAR is a cost-effective technology for smallholder farmers in achieving adaptation through integrated water storage.
-Capital costs are less than USD 500 per site and annual operating costs are around USD 15, and is considered more appealing than constructing farm ponds which would require conversion of valuable agricultural
+Cost effectiveness in technology solutions: A 2017 study examining the cost factors in MAR note that "aquifer storage is relatively cheap to operate and there is little evaporative loss."
+Aquifer recharge is relatively inexpensive to In the GMS, pilots in Vietnam (Pavelic 2019) have indicated that MAR is a cost-effective technology for achieving adaptation through water storage.